0xinf3rn0/0xinf3rn0.github.io/README.md

 - 🔰 [Twitter Bug Bounty Community](https://twitter.com/shayansec/following)

 ## End note
 Well I am learning day by day and making myself better than yesterday.
-I know that becoming 1% better everyday, Ican achieve all goals.
+I know that if I can better 1% everyday, I can achieve all my goals.

-## Other Accounts 📫
+## Other Accounts

 You can find and get touch with me on these accounts!
 - 🔰 [Twitter](https://twitter.com/shayansec)